 How long to grill salmon varies based on the thickness of the fish you select.
 The thicker the cut, the longer the salmon grill time.

 - Using a fork, check the flesh at the thickest part of the fillet.
 You’ve reached the ideal grilled salmon temp when the salmon is opaque yet moist and pulls apart easily.

 Another way to check doneness is to test grilled salmon temp with an instant-read thermometer.
 (This is especially useful for thick salmon steaks.)
 Insert it horizontally into the fish.
 Remove the fish from the grill when it reaches an internal temperature of 140°F.

 How to Choose Fresh Salmon

 - Salmon has a moderately firm texture that helps it hold together well when grilling.
-When shopping, look for moist, cleanly cut fillets or steaks, and avoid those with a strong fishy odor.
+When shopping, look for moist, cleanly cut fillets or steaks and avoid those with a strong fishy odor.
 Don’t be fooled by the color—it’s not a sign of freshness but rather of the salmon species.

-- Plan to grill salmon the day you buy it, or keep it loosely wrapped in the coldest part of the refrigerator (far from the door, generally in the back and on the bottom shelf) up to 2 days.
+- Plan to grill salmon the day you buy it or keep it loosely wrapped in the coldest part of the refrigerator (far from the door, generally in the back and on the bottom shelf) up to 2 days.

-- If it hasn't been previously frozen, you can freeze salmon for up to 3 months.
+- If it hasn't been previously frozen, you can freeze salmon up to 3 months.

 - Yes, grilling frozen salmon is totally doable.
-If your fish is frozen, thaw it in the refrigerator for 1 to 2 days before you proceed with our steps above for how to grill salmon.
+If your fish is frozen, thaw it in the refrigerator 1 to 2 days before you proceed with our steps above for how to grill salmon.